kdowbecki/kdowbecki.github.io/_posts/2019-12-08-Statement-caching-with-Spring-Boot-and-Oracle-database.md

         oracle.jdbc.implicitStatementCacheSize: 100
 ```

-Let's restart the database server and compare `PARSE_CALLS` with `EXECUTIONS` for our SQL query again.
-This time we get:
+Let's restart the database server and compare `PARSE_CALLS` with `EXECUTIONS` values for our SQL query again.
+This time we see:

 ```text
 1	59
 ```

-and only the `EXECUTIONS` value is increasing with time.
-We have a working statement cache!
+Only the `EXECUTIONS` value is increasing with time while `PARSE_CALLS` doesn't change.
+We have a working statement
+cache!

 ## Resources